 Bratislava: a brief travel guide

-Bratislava is the capital of Slovakia and lies in the center of Europe around the rivers Danube and Morava.
-It is full of university and college students, so it is a really alive city.
-Bratislava combines the medieval old town, with baroque palaces, the Castle, communist blocks, and the futurist bridge.
+Bratislava is the capital of Slovakia and lies in the center of Europe along the rivers Danube and Morava.
+It is full of university and college students, so it is a really lively city.
+Bratislava combines the medieval old town, with baroque palaces, the Castle, communist blocks, and a futuristic bridge.

 The best time to visit Bratislava

-The best time to visit Bratislava is during the mild temperatures of March until October.
-Bratislava is, also, very popular during winter.
-It has its charm during Christmas with all the European traditions, the Christmas songs, the festive hot (alcohol) drinks and the open-air ice-skating.
-Maybe you will be favored by the weather to enjoy the city with snow!
+The best time to visit Bratislava is during the mild months from March to October.
+However, the city is also very popular in winter.
+It has a special charm during Christmas, with European traditions, festive music, hot seasonal drinks, and open-air ice skating.
+You might even be lucky enough to experience the city covered in snow!

 How to go to Bratislava

-There are many ways to go to Bratislava.
+There are many ways to get to Bratislava.

 Where to party in Bratislava

-The truth is that when you are thinking of famous party-hosting countries, Slovakia is not one of them.
-College students, though, disagree, as for them Bratislava is more like “Party-slava”.
-Indeed, if you want, you can find clubs, music bars and pubs that play every kind of music you are in the mood to dance to, along with cocktails and beer.
+The truth is that when you think of famous party destinations, Slovakia is not usually one of them.
+However, college students might disagree, as for them Bratislava is more like “Party-slava.”
+Indeed, if you wish, you can find clubs, music bars, and pubs playing every kind of music you feel like dancing to, along with a wide selection of cocktails and beers.
+The main nightlife areas include the Old Town, Michalská, Ventúrska, and Obchodná streets, as well as Hviezdoslavovo and SNP squares.

 What to see in Bratislava